zjwonder/zjwonder/README.md

 ## Welcome to my Github!
 <img src="https://media.giphy.com/media/toLcOwSg1ZiXFRcw66/giphy.gif" width="160px">
-My name is Zach, and I'm a software developer and student currently based in Kansas City.
+My name is Zach, and I'm a software engineer and student currently based in Kansas City.

 ### About me

-- 📚 I'm wrapping up my bachelor's degree in Computer Science at UMKC this year!
+- 📚 I'm wrapping up my Bachelor's degree in Computer Science at UMKC this December, and I have plans to get a Master's as well!
-- 🔭 I’m also working on automating database updates using Django and various helpdesk APIs.
+- 🔭 At my day job, I collaborate with my team to create and improve APIs built with ASP.NET and C#, running on AWS's cloud tools.
-- 🌱 I’m currently learning artificial intelligence, networking, and operating systems implementation.
+- 🌱 I’m currently learning how programming languages are designed, compiled, and interpreted.
-- 👯 I’m collaborating on a project with some friends to create a website with functionality similar to Craigslist.
+- 👯 I’m the treasurer and back-end team lead with UMKC's chapter of the Association for Computing Machinery.
 - 💬 Ask me about the ACM Code of Ethics and why it matters to me as an engineer!
 - 📫 How to reach me: zhalderwood@gmail.com
 - 😄 Pronouns: he/him/his